reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 #### Step 3

 - Install Erlang and Elixir.
 I have found that the installations via [asdf](https://asdf-vm.com/) are good, and you can get the latest versions of Erlang and Elixir.
 Be warned, though, that Erlang is compiled from source using this method.
 This is mostly fine, except when trying to install on a small wearable linux computer with limited processing power as it can take some time.
+- Depending on the version of the OS you are using, you may be able to use the included versions of Erlang and Elixir.
+Reality2 requires the newer versions, but, for example, the latest Ubuntu has those in the repository.
+In which case, using the standard ways to install (eg with apt-get) will suffice.
-- You may need to install some libraries to compile Erlang:
+- You may need to install some libraries to compile Erlang (e. for Debian based Linux):

 ```bash
 sudo apt install libssl-dev automake autoconf libncurses5-dev